bioinfo-pf-curie/geniac/INSTALL.md

 **WARNING this document in WIP mode**

+## Build and install singularity images

+* either edit `utils/install/cmake-init.cmake` and check that you have `set(ap_install_singularity_images "ON" CACHE BOOL "")`
+* or invoke `cmake` with the option `-Dap_install_singularity_images=ON`

+* to build singularity images, root credentials are required
+	* either type `make` if you have `fakeroot` singularity credentials
+	* or `sudo make` if you have sudo privileges

+* then `make install`

+If you want to build the recipes without installing them type  `make build_singularity_recipes`.
+Recipes will be generated in `build/containerWorkdir/deffiles`.

+If you want to build the images without installing them type `make build_singularity_images`.
+Images will be generated in  `build/containerWorkdir/singularityImages`.

 We also provide a `cmake` interface to build the configuration files and install the pipeline according to your needs as described below.

 ### Advanced installation